vymao/SNVCurate/README.md

 ## Running components separately:
 1. Run MuTecT2 on the BAM files using `Mutect2_read.py`.
-2. If you desire higher specifity for somatic calls, run MuSE.
+2. If you desire higher specifity for somatic calls, run MuSE using `MuSE_read.py`.
+3. If there are matched normals, run HaplotypeCaller on these normals using `HaplotypeCaller_read.py`.
-3. Run the script `Intersect.sh` to intersect the two calls.
+4. Run the script `Intersect.sh` to intersect the two calls.
-4. Run the script `Filter.sh` to filter the intersection.
+5. Run the script `Filter.sh` to filter the intersection.
-5. Run the script `Annotate.sh` to finish.
+6. Run the script `Annotate.sh` to finish.